 - Title of the paper;

 - Contact author’s details including address, email address, URL if appropriate.

 An abstract of no more than 200 words should be included in the title page, summarising the content of the paper.

 A short acknowledgement of assistance, funding, etc, can also be included.

 Tables and figures should be inserted into the text as appropriate, with titles above and source information (if applicable) below.

 Do not use footnotes; endnotes may be used sparingly.
 Footnotes will be converted to Endnotes.

 Appendices usually comprise material which may be too detailed to be included in the main text, but which is of use to some readers.
 They should appear at the back of the paper behind the references, and be referred to in the text.

 Articles should be in English whenever possible.
 They should be clearly written and made as accessible as possible to the widest readership.

-Following acceptance of your paper, you are invited to submit a final, proof-read version of your text.
+Following acceptance of your paper, you are invited to submit a final, proof-read version of your text, and any images/diagrams/complex formulae should be submitted as separate pdf files.
 It is the author’s responsibility to ensure that papers are free of errors at this stage, as typos etc cannot be corrected later.
-PDF proofs will be returned to authors, to check for errors introduced during the paper formatting and production process (i.e. this is NOT an opportunity to make corrections to the text.)
+PDF proofs will be returned to authors, to check for errors introduced during the paper formatting and production process (n.b. this is NOT an opportunity to make corrections to the text.)